What is the minimum time commitment to be a Big?

 Volunteers can apply to be a Big if they are retired, in college or graduate school, or do not work outside the home.
-However, if a volunteer is between jobs we require they be employed at least one month before applying to be a Big.
+Applicant should demonstrate a stable work history and provide acceptable personal and professional references.

 How old are your Bigs?